SUSTAINABLE STORIES AND CONVERSATIONS FOR A LOW-CARBON GALWAY CITY

 CITIZEN ENGAGEMENT * WELLBEING * COMMUNITY RESILIENCE * GREEN COMMUNITIES * LOCAL FOOD * SOCIAl ENTERPRISE * ZERO WASTE & CIRCULAR ECONOMY * SUSTAINABLE CITIES * LOW CARBON TRANSITIONS * THE COLLABORATIVE ECONOMY * CO-HOUSING & GREEN BUILDING * COMMUNITY ENERGY * ECOLOGICAL REGENERATION * SOCIAL INNOVATION * LOCAL CULTURE * PERMACULTURE * SUSTAINABLE DEVELOPMENT GOALS * CLIMATE ACTION

-This evening event aims to inspire increased engagement in community-led initiatives, social enterprises, climate actions, health and wellbeing projects in Galway City and County.
+This evening event aims to be inspired from increased engagement in community-led initiatives, social enterprises, climate actions, health and wellbeing projects in Galway City and County.
 A scene-setting presentation framing local action in the Sustainable Development Goals will be followed by a number of local projects telling their own story.
 A facilitated cafe conversation will be hosted to bring a deeper understanding of common ground and actions that might enable more local initiative.

 The final element of the evening is a presentation from Paul Allen, a Director at the Centre of Alternative Energy in Machynlleth in Wales and the editor of Zero Carbon Britain report, who will share their lessons and explore how we might empower citizens and catalyse change here.

 This event is organised in partnership with An Áit Eile, Collaborative Ways, Post Carbon Galway.
 Galway City Community Network and supported by the EPA, An Taisce, Galway City Council, Galway County Council and the Department of Communications, Climate Action and Environment.